-Net sales for 2011 increased 21%, or \$43.4 million to \$250.1 million compared to \$206.7 million in 2010.
-Total sales for our Lifeboat Distribution segment in 2011 were \$192.7 million compared to \$149.1 million in 2010, representing a 29% increase.
-Total sales for the TechXtend segment in 2011 amounted to \$57.4 million, compared to \$57.6 million in 2010.
+Net sales for 2012 increased 19%, or \$46.9 million to \$297.1 million in 2012 compared to \$250.2 million in 2011.
+Total sales for our Lifeboat Distribution segment in 2012 were \$217.3 million compared to \$192.7 million in 2011, representing a 13% increase.
+Total sales for the TechXtend segment in 2012 amounted to \$79.7 million, compared to \$57.4 million in 2011, representing a 39% increase.

-The increase in net sales for our Lifeboat Distribution segment was mainly a result of our continued focus on the expanding virtual infrastructure-centric business, the addition of several key product lines, and the strengthening of our account penetration.
+The increase in net sales for our Lifeboat Distribution segment was mainly a result of the strengthening of our account penetration, our continued focus on the expanding virtual infrastructure-centric business and the addition of several key product lines.
+The 39% increase in sales in the TechXtend segment was primarily due to an increase in larger extended payment term transactions, solution focus selling and higher average order sizes in 2012.